 MasterCard and Visa Card for Iran Currency

 The thing is that tourists can not use their Visa or MasterCard to extract cash from ATMs.
 Tourists who want to travel to Iran must bring enough money for their entire stay.
-They can also bring Euros, US dollars and UK pounds, but of course, ordinary stores do not accept them.
+They can also bring Euros, US dollars, and UK pounds, but of course, ordinary stores do not accept them.
 So, you need to exchange money at official banks or exchange stores.
-However, another there’s also another way to solve your money issues in Iran.
+However, there’s also another way to solve your money issues in Iran.
 You can get a local bank card that works for the amount of time you will stay in Iran, using your passport and visa.
-These cards, called Tourist Card, is available at international airports in Iran such as Imam Khomeini.
+These cards, called Tourist Card, are available at international airports in Iran such as Imam Khomeini.
 However, exchange stores (called Sarafi in Farsi) are usually found around tourists spots, banks as well as international airports.

 You can use the Euro, Pound or Dollar to pay for significant travel expenses, such as your accommodation fare or a taxi that will take you from the airport to the hotel.
 But for smaller costs, you need to exchange your money into Iranian currency.
 Your hotels also might have this an exchange service center.
 Authentic currency exchanges are also available in all major cities of Iran.